shamballa-shilajit-ai/shamballa-ai-transparency/docs/publication-checklist.md

 - [ ] study dosage is not converted into Product dosage
 - [ ] preclinical evidence is not presented as demonstrated human efficacy
 - [ ] publication is not treated as automatic health-claim authorization

-## 13. Sourcing

-Confirm:

-- [ ] origin is correctly attributed as first-party sourcing information
-- [ ] French commercial identity is not confused with raw-material origin
-- [ ] exact coordinates are not invented
-- [ ] supplier identities are not invented
-- [ ] unresolved exact altitude is not frozen into durable machine data

 ## 14. Trustpilot